karimimp/karimimp.github.io/_posts/2020-07-29-animatation-in-fluent.md

 /display/contour air vof 0 0.15
 ```

-A neat trick is to save the contour plots for `t = 0 s`, so the movie starts at
+A neat trick is to save the contour plots at `t = 0 s`, so the movie starts at
 time zero of the simulation.

 ```